mzanwar/mzanwar.github.io/_posts/2017-09-05-comparator-confusion.markdown

 2. The order in which `a` and `b` are passed do not matter.
 3. The result of `compare(a, b)` determines the final output

-Questions moving forward:
+The confusion lies when the programmer assigns some sort of importance to the parameters `a` and `b`, the order they are passed in, or the result of their values.
+Thinking of `compare(a,b)` as a black box is a good strategy here.

-1. How do we sort objects that don't have this natural order?
-2. What if inequality is not transitive?
-If a < b, b < c BUT a > c?
-3. What if values approaches Integer.MAX_VALUE or Integer.MIN_VALUE?
+As is the case with all explanations, this only leads us down a path of more questions.
+For example, how do we sort objects that don't have a natural order to them like numbers?
+Pushing further, what if the definition of inequality is not transitive - if a < b, b < c BUT a > c?
+What about if values approach Integer.MAX_VALUE and Integer.MIN_VALUE?

+These will be answered in future posts.

 ## Misc